AlanKrajina/JS-learn/R&R.md

 Also very important: validations.

-##How does GPS work?

-##How do you add a method to jQuery?

-##What is browser sniffing?
-When would you use it?

-#B team

-##What is meant by convention over configuration?
+## What is meant by convention over configuration?

 The idea that you have certain placing or naming conventions so you don't have to explicitly tell the program where stuff is or what it is called.